ctron/iofog-kubernetes/README.md

 * Controller
   * The builder image uses a Node 8 based image, which fails to get some dependencies.
 This repository changes this to a Node 14 build and updates some dependencies to make it compatible with this newer Node version.
+  * The base directory of the PID cannot be configured.
+The process tries to write to a path inside the container image which is immutable.
+There is a patch which allows to configure the base directory of the PID files.
 * ECV-Viewer
   * The ECN-Viewer constructs a URL to the API, which again enforces the port `51121`, and also tries to use the viewer URL as the API endpoint.
 As you can easily configure the API information on the server side, there is patch